carbon-language/carbon-lang/docs/design/generics/goals.md

 any information from the call site, such as the actual argument values of generic parameters.
-This is accomplished by using [bounded parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism#Bounded_parametric_polymorphism) instead of duck/structural typing.
+This is accomplished by using [bounded parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism#Bounded_parametric_polymorphism) instead of compile-time duck typing.
 This means the legal arguments and the legal uses of a parameter are both goverened by explicit bounds on the parameter in a generic function's signature.

-### Semantics
+### Generic parameters

 A generic function (or type) will take some "generic parameters", which will frequently be types, and in some cases will be implicit / inferred from the